-If you have an applicable emission limit for And your operating limits are based on You must Using According to the following requirements as your minimum operating limit.
-5. Any pollutant for which compliance is demonstrated by a performance test i.
-Establish a unit specific limit for maximum operating load according to § 63.7520(c) operating load monitors or from steam generation (a) You must collect operating load or steam generation data every 15 minutes during the entire period of the performance test. (b) Determine the average operating load by computing the hourly averages using all of the 15-minute readings taken during each performance test. (c) Determine the average of the three test run averages during the performance test, and multiply this by 1.1 (110 percent) as your operating limit.
+If you have an applicable emission limit for And your operating limits are based on You must...
+Using According to the following requirements as your minimum operating limit.
+5. Any pollutant for which compliance is demonstrated by a performance test a.
+Boiler or process heater operating load i.
+Establish a unit specific limit for maximum operating load according to § 63.7520(c) operating load (a) You must collect operating load or steam generation data every 15 minutes during the entire period of the performance test. (b) Determine the average operating load by computing the hourly averages using all of the 15-minute readings taken during each performance test. (c) Determine the average of the three test run averages during the performance test, and multiply this by 1.1 (110 percent) as your operating limit.